neutralinojs/neutralinojs-cli/README.md

 }
 ```

 `command` is the cli command with options and actions. `register` will be called when plugin is being registered with `neu-cli`.
-Thus, it has the command object and standard modules.
+Thus, it has the command object and [standard modules object](https://github.com/neutralinojs/neutralinojs-cli/blob/master/src/modules/index.js) as parameters.
 Please check [commander](https://www.npmjs.com/package/commander) for more information about commands and objects.

 #### Publishing the plugin